fazekmar/rmem/README.md

 # rmem

 A CLI utility to summarize memory usage.
 Highly inspired by [ps_mem](https://github.com/pixelb/ps_mem).

 ## WIP
-All feature are working except precision measuring, the current implementation only uses VmRSS.

 On my system already much more accurate in comparison with ps_mem, but that doesn't necessarily mean it’s true for your system as well.

 ### Exmaple

 ```
 $ rmem -S
   Private +    Shared =     Total       Swap    Program